Updated: May 26, 2025

 Digital Nomad Visa

-In October 2022, Portugal unveiled the Digital Nomad Visa (D8 Visa), aimed at individuals from abroad who reside and conduct their work remotely within Portugal.
-It caters to remote workers who do not work for a Portuguese company and who have a monthly income equivalent to four times the Portuguese minimum wage.
-In Lisbon, you will find several co working spaces across the city, perfectly designed for remote workers.
+In October 2022, Portugal unveiled the Digital Nomad Visa (D8 Visa), aimed at individuals from abroad who reside and are working remotely in Portugal.
+It caters to remote workers who do not work for a Portuguese company and who have a monthly income equivalent to four times the Portuguese minimum wage (€3,480).
+In Lisbon, you will find several coworking spaces across the city that are perfectly designed for remote workers.

-Cost of living in Lisbon
+Cost of Living in Lisbon

-The cost of living in Portugal is lower than in many other countries, such as the UK, Ireland, Scotland, France, Germany, and neighboring Spain.
+The cost of living in Portugal is lower than in many other countries, such as the USA, UK, Ireland, Scotland, France, Germany, and neighboring Spain.
 If you are considering living in Lisbon as an American, you will likely be pleasantly surprised by the affordability of the city, from private healthcare to eating out.

 How much do I need to live in Lisbon?

 Portugal is an amazing country where the low cost of living does not compromise the high quality of life.
-In Lisbon, the estimated cost for a family of four is €2,572.50 per month, excluding rent, while, for a single person, then you could get by with €625 per month in Lisbon, also not including rent.
+In Lisbon, the estimated cost for a family of four is about €2,665 per month, excluding rent, while, for a single person, you could get by with €750 per month in Lisbon, also not including rent.
 This is according to the latest figures from Numbeo.
 Do take into account that rent in Lisbon is quite expensive.

-Property prices in Lisbon
+Food in Lisbon

-While living in Lisbon, you will find out that everyday essentials are quite affordable.
+While living in the Portuguese capital, you will find out that everyday essentials are quite affordable.
 You will also find several local markets across the city to buy your fresh produce.
-While prices have been increasing recently, they remain affordable compared with prices in other Western European cities.
-We listed some items for you to see an estimated example of the prices in Lisbon:
+While prices have been increasing recently, they remain affordable compared to prices in other European capital cities.

 Food item